-F. Ripple voltage
+F. Ripple Voltage

-The UPS shall provide for the maximum battery life by limiting the DC (battery) bus RMS ripple voltage to less than 2% of the UPS nominal DC voltage level at 100% load.
+The UPS shall maximize battery life by limiting the DC battery bus RMS ripple voltage to less than 2% of the UPS nominal DC voltage level at 100% load.

 G. Battery Self-Test (Diamond-Sense)

 For a short duration, a small power discharge from the battery is automatically performed.
 From this small power discharge, the UPS module evaluates the degradation of the system battery.
 The following advantages are achieved: